 The most important thing a woman can do is to be in tune with her body and her menstrual cycle.
 Once you know how long your cycle lasts and when ovulation typically occurs for you, you can better know when it’s the best possible time to try to become pregnant.

-An at home fertility test is useful for those trying to become pregnant.
-Using a simple finger prick, these tests measure a number of different levels, including how many eggs you have, your progesterone level, and in some cases, other hormone levels that can help determine the likelihood of you having issues such as PCOS which may make it harder for you to conceive.
+An at-home fertility test is useful for those trying to become pregnant.
+Using a simple finger prick, these tests measure a number of different levels and show some fertility facts, including how many eggs you have, your progesterone level, and in some cases, other hormone levels that can help determine the likelihood of you having issues such as PCOS which may make it harder for you to conceive.